-Sunday, October 10, 2021 was to be remembered, at least in Colombia, as the day a 51-year old mother and sincere Catholic opted to avail herself of Colombia's euthanasia law.
+Sunday, October 10, 2021 was to have been remembered, at least in Colombia, as the day a 51-year old mother and sincere Catholic opted to avail herself of Colombia's euthanasia law.
 Suffering from ALS, the incurable progressive debilitating disease in which patients can in a short timeframe lose control of their leg and arm muscles, Martha Sepulveda would have become the first person in Colombia to take advantage of a decision in July 2021 by Colombia's constitutional court.
 While Colombia had since 1997 established the right of a terminal patient to opt for euthanasia, the Supreme Court in July elaborated that the law also applies to a non-terminal patient with "intense physical or mental suffering from ... a serious or incurable disease".

 The case is remarkable in several respects.
 First, of course, it is noteworthy that in a country where almost 75% of the population is Catholic (and the Catholic Church has vehemently derided MAID and euthanasia), Colombia has been the world leader in advancing this end of life option, even before any state in the US or any Protestant-majority country.
 It is often forgotten that Colombia was the first country to approve euthanasia in the even of a terminal disease.

 Second, Colombia has boldly implemented a decision of judicial logic if not common sense.
 Why indeed is someone facing extended suffering and indignity less deserving a quick end than one with the countdown at 6 months?
 The Colombian court threaded the needle in a way which no US state, for example, has dared to even contemplate.